Dos and Don'ts for the sauna training

 by john harris fitness

-It is best to lie flat in the sauna so that your entire body remains in the same temperature zone.
-Just before the end, you can sit up to get your circulation going again.
+4. Lie Flat Inside the Sauna: When in the sauna, lie flat to ensure that your entire body remains in the same temperature zone.
+Towards the end of your session, you can sit up to reinvigorate your circulation.

 Filter locations: